ASZM101/playwright-scrapers/README.md

 1. Clone this repository, and open it in your favorite IDE

-2. Open the `colleges_config.yaml` file in the `college_searcher` directory, and prepare this configuration file with your [Going Merry](https://goingmerry.com/) login credentials and desired search parameters using the following template:
+2. Open the `colleges_config.yaml` file in the `college_searcher` directory, and prepare this configuration file with your [Going Merry](https://goingmerry.com) login credentials and desired search parameters using the following template:

     ```yaml
     email: GOING_MERRY_EMAIL
     password: GOING_MERRY_PASSWORD
     params:
-        # The following params are intended to be the least restrictive, serving as a starting point for a broad search
-        - gmMajorName: All majors # Display colleges offering any major
+        - gmMajorName: All majors
-          orderColumn: value # Order the results by Going Merry's value score
+          orderColumn: value
-          orderType: desc # Sort the results in descending order
+          orderType: desc
     ```

     _**Note**: Replace `GOING_MERRY_EMAIL` and `GOING_MERRY_PASSWORD` with your login credentials._